Stocks Edge Lower, Retail Sales, Airbnb, Elon Musk, Devon Energy in Focus - Five Things To Know - NewsBreak

 3. -- Airbnb Shares Surge After Maiden Annual Profit, Solid Near-Term Outlook

-Airbnb ( ABNB ) shares powered higher in pre-market trading after the the home rental and experience booking group posted stronger-than-expected fourth quarter earnings and issued a robust near-term outlook.
+Airbnb ( ABNB ) - Get Free Report shares powered higher in pre-market trading after the the home rental and experience booking group posted stronger-than-expected fourth quarter earnings and issued a robust near-term outlook.

 Airbnb said the ongoing travel boom, which has underpinned profits for airlines and credit card companies, will likely support first quarter revenues, which is sees coming in between $1.75 billion and $1.82 billion, topping analysts' estimates.